codingjoe/joeflow/docs/index.rst

 Common sense is better than convention
 --------------------------------------

-Galahad does not follow any academic modeling notation developed by a poor PhD student who actually never worked a day in their life.
-Businesses are already complex which is why Galahad is rather simple.
+Joeflow does not follow any academic modeling notation developed by a poor PhD student who actually never worked a day in their life.
+Businesses are already complex which is why Joeflow is rather simple.
 There are only two types of tasks – human & machine – as well as edges to connect them.
 It's so simple a toddler (or your CEO) could design a workflow.